dustinpfister/blog_posts/_posts/js-function-declaration.md

 ### 3.3 - Constructors

-Arrow functions are will not work so create when it comes to making a constructor function.
+Arrow functions will not work so great when it comes to making a constructor function.
+The reason why is again because of how these functions work with the this keyword.
+So then this is yet again another reason why one should stick to using the old tired yet true types of functions, unless they are sure that arrow functions will work without issue.

 ```js
 // declarations can also be used to create constructors